noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 If you want to know exactly what you can spend in one transaction, you have to tell the SDK whether your interested in the unregistered or registered balances.

 When actually creating the zero knowledge proof, the SDK infers which balance you're drawing from based on whether you give it a spending key or the account key.

+Read more about account registration with the SDK on [this page](../sdk/usage/register).

 ### Account Alias